OpenVidu/openvidu.io-docs/docs/advanced-features/media-codecs.md

 ## Codecs on Recording

-How media codecs are selected will have an impact on the [OpenVidu's Recording](https://docs.openvidu.io/en/stable/advanced-features/recording/) feature.
+How media codecs are selected will have an impact on the OpenVidu's [Recording](advanced-features/recording/){:target="_blank"} feature.
 The *INDIVIDUAL* recording mode will generate different file formats, depending on the media server that is being used by OpenVidu:

 * For *mediasoup*, the [Matroska](https://en.wikipedia.org/wiki/Matroska) container format is used; the recording file extension is `.mkv`.